openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-best-practices.rst

 Data collection
 ---------------

 #.
-The Telemetry module collects a continuously growing set of data.
+The Telemetry service collects a continuously growing set of data.
 Not
    all the data will be relevant for a cloud administrator to monitor.

    -  Based on your needs, you can edit the :file:`pipeline.yaml` configuration